Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ## What is quality or even popularity

-For this analysis I will take the definitions from [npms.io/about](https://npms.io/about), just because they offer an awesome API which already included the quality data and I didn't have the time and ressources to run some code analysis on nearly two million packages.
+For this analysis I will take the definitions from [npms.io/about](https://npms.io/about), just because they offer an awesome API which already included the quality data and I didn't have the time and resources to run some code analysis on nearly two million packages.

 ## Two million packages...